sbmai/finance_toolkit/README.md

-# Finance Toolkit

-Financial analysis tools built for FP&A professionals.
+# Financial analysis tools built for finance professionals.

 **Background**: SDA Bocconi MBA | 6+ years in FP&A